rishabh-zeo/zeotap-web-sdk-docs/my-docs/docs/Configurations/allowCookieSync.md

 **Description:**

-This flag controls whether the Zeotap Web SDK is permitted to perform **cookie syncing** operations.
+This option controls whether the Zeotap Web SDK is permitted to perform **cookie syncing** operations.
 Cookie syncing is a background process used to match the Zeotap user identifier (ZI) with identifiers from approved third-party advertising platforms or data partners.
 This matching typically happens via pixel fires or redirects initiated by the SDK.

 *   **`true` (Default):** When set to `true`, the SDK will automatically initiate cookie syncing processes with configured partners when appropriate conditions are met (e.g., necessary user consent is available).
 This helps in building a more comprehensive view of the user across different platforms and enables functionalities like audience retargeting or extension.
 *   **`false`:** When set to `false`, the SDK will **not** perform any automatic cookie syncing operations, regardless of consent status.